Skip to main content

 }

-This approach is extremely useful for theme generation, creating accessible color variants, or building color scales based on mathematical relationships instead of hard-coding each value.
+Use it for theme generation, accessible color variants, or color scales derived from a base color instead of hard-coding each value.

 LAB colors

-Modern CSS supports perceptually uniform color spaces like LAB, LCH, OKLAB, and OKLCH that offer significant advantages over traditional RGB.
-These color spaces can represent colors outside the standard RGB gamut, resulting in more vibrant and visually consistent designs.
+Modern CSS supports the perceptually uniform color spaces LAB, LCH, OKLAB, and OKLCH, which can represent colors outside the standard RGB gamut.

 .vibrant-element {